persalteas/RNANet/INSTALL.md

     * Computation of sequence identity matrices
     * Statistics over the sequence lengths, nucleotide frequencies, and basepair types by RNA family
     * Overall database content statistics
-    * Detailed analysis of the eta-theta pseudotorsion angles  (use `--stats-opts "--wadley"` after `-s`) or 3D distance matrices and their averages per family (use `--stats-opts "--distance-matrices"`)
+    * Detailed analysis of the eta-theta pseudotorsion angles  (use `--stats-opts="--wadley"` after `-s`) or 3D distance matrices and their averages per family (use `--stats-opts="--distance-matrices"`)
 * ` --redundant`, to yield all the available data and not only the BGSU NR-List respresentatives

 # Computation time

 To give you an estimation, our last full run took exactly 12h, excluding the time to download the MMCIF files containing RNA (around 25GB to download) and the time to compute statistics.
 Measured the 23rd of June 2020 on a 16-core AMD Ryzen 7 3700X CPU @3.60GHz, plus 32 Go RAM, and a 7200rpm Hard drive.
 Total CPU time spent: 135 hours (user+kernel modes), corresponding to 12h (actual time spent with the 16-core CPU).
+Another recent full run, including the MMCIF downloads and computation of heavy statistics (`--wadley --distance-matrices`) last 13h (real time) on a 60-core Xeon E7-4850v4@2.10GHz and 120 Go of RAM.
+The user+kernel time was about 300h.

 Update runs are much quicker, around 3 hours.
 It depends mostly on what RNA families are concerned by the update.